Bring healing, health and wellness into your life

-- How can yoga – an ancient tradition utilizing breath, movement and stillness, provide results – you’re not getting elsewhere?
+- How can yoga – a practice utilizing breath, movement and stillness, provide results – you’re not getting elsewhere?

-- What does current science and research say about various topics like pain, stretching, the immune system, the nervous system, neuroplasticity, and ageing?
+- What does current science and research say about pain, stretching, the immune system, the nervous system, neuroplasticity, and ageing?

 - Is moving well, and/or getting out of pain complicated?

 - Can anyone learn to do this?
 Learn to help themselves?

 These are some of the questions I look to explore while at the same time, providing you simple tools to better manage your health and subsequently, your life.